ingresso-group/slate/source/includes/_intro.md

 Note that we have a seat selection seating plan available for 3CVE - this will be helpful if you decide to implement seat selection on your front end (please email api@ingresso.co.uk and we can talk you through this).
+The availability on these seat selection events is limited, so please keep test purchasing to a minimum.

 It may be useful to use our [B2B website](https://b2b.ingresso.co.uk/b2b/) as a working example during your development.